 Copy machines should be used by teachers or aides and not by students.
 Students will not be allowed to copy notes or homework from other students.
-Students will be charged 10¢ per copy for personal use.
 Please make every effort to conserve paper when deciding to copy large projects.
-Some documents could be posted to the website or to a teacher's web page in lieu of copying.
+Some documents could be posted to the website or to Google Classroom in lieu of copying.